priyesh761/CSES-Problemset/README.md

 # CSES-Problemset

-This repo contains solution to some problems from CSES problem set
+This repo contains solution to problems from CSES problem set